nshaibu/event_pipeline/README.md

         return True, "Event processed successfully"

 ```
+## Executor Configuration

+The `ExecutorInitializerConfig` class is used to configure the initialization of an executor
+(such as ProcessPoolExecutor or ThreadPoolExecutor) that manages event processing.
+This class allows you
+to control several aspects of the executor’s behavior, including the number of workers, task limits,
+and thread naming conventions.

+### Configuration Fields
+The ExecutorInitializerConfig class contains the following configuration fields:

+1. `max_workers`
+    - **Type**: `int` or `EMPTY`
+    - ***Description***: Specifies the maximum number of workers (processes or threads) that can be used to execute
+    the event.
+If this is not provided, the number of workers defaults to the number of processors available on the machine.
+    - ***Usage***: Set this field to an integer value if you wish to limit the number of workers.
+If left as EMPTY,
+    the system will use the default number of workers based on the machine’s processor count.

+2. `max_tasks_per_child`
+   - ***Type***: `int` or `EMPTY`
+   - ***Description***: Defines the maximum number of tasks a worker can complete before being replaced by a new worker.
+   This can be useful for limiting the lifetime of a worker, especially for long-running tasks, to avoid memory buildup
+   or potential issues with task state.
+   - ***Usage***: Set this field to an integer to limit the number of tasks per worker.
+If set to EMPTY, workers will
+   live for as long as the executor runs.

+3. `thread_name_prefix`
+    - Type: str or EMPTY
+Description: A string to use as a prefix when naming threads.
+This helps identify threads related to event processing during execution.
+Usage: Set this field to a string to provide a custom thread naming convention.
+If left as EMPTY, threads will not have a prefix.
+Example:
+python
+Copy
+config = ExecutorInitializerConfig(thread_name_prefix="event_executor_")
+Configuration with ProcessPoolExecutor or ThreadPoolExecutor
+If you are using ProcessPoolExecutor or ThreadPoolExecutor for handling event processing, you can configure additional properties to control the behavior of the executor:

+max_workers
+Defines the maximum number of workers (either processes or threads) that will be used by the executor.
+If not provided, it defaults to the number of processors available on the machine.
+max_tasks_per_child
+Specifies the maximum number of tasks a worker can handle before being replaced.
+If this is not provided, workers will continue indefinitely unless explicitly terminated or replaced by the system.
+thread_name_prefix
+Assigns a prefix to thread names, which is especially useful when using a ThreadPoolExecutor.
+It allows you to easily identify the threads used in processing your events.
+Example Usage
+Here’s an example of how to use the ExecutorInitializerConfig class to configure an executor for event processing:

+python
+Copy
+from some_module import ExecutorInitializerConfig

+# Configuring an executor with a specific number of workers, max tasks per worker, and thread name prefix
+config = ExecutorInitializerConfig(
+    max_workers=4,
+    max_tasks_per_child=50,
+    thread_name_prefix="event_executor_"
+)

+# Pass the config to the executor initializer
+executor_initializer = ExecutorInitializer(config)
+executor_initializer.initialize_executor()
+In this example:

+The executor will allow 4 workers (processes or threads, depending on the executor type).
+Each worker will process a maximum of 50 tasks before being replaced.
+The thread names will begin with the prefix event_executor_, making it easier to identify threads related to event processing.
+Default Behavior
+If no fields are specified or left as EMPTY, the executor will use the following default behavior:

+max_workers: The number of workers will default to the number of processors on the machine.
+max_tasks_per_child: Workers will continue processing tasks indefinitely, with no limit.
+thread_name_prefix: Threads will not have a custom prefix.
+For example, the following code creates an executor with default behavior:

+python
+Copy
+config = ExecutorInitializerConfig()  # Default configuration

 ## Function-Based Events
 In addition to defining events using classes, you can also define events as functions.